anthonycruzmacedo/ece445-team34/Proposal.md

 ## Problem

-Around 3 million people per year develop pressure sores, with over 500,000 cases requiring extended hospitalization.
+Approximately 3 million people develop pressure sores every year, and over 500,000 cases require extended hospitalization.
 Wheelchair users face a higher risk of developing pressure sores and their best solution today is to manually adjust every 15-30 minutes.

-However, not all wheelchair users are able to readjust their seat position when needed (e.g., those with limited mobility).
-Those with limited sensation are at an even higher risk of developing pressure sores since they are unable to feel when a readjustment is needed.
+However, those with limited mobility and/or sensation are at a higher risk of developing pressure sores.
+This group of wheelchair users may struggle with manual readjustments and/or with feeling when a readjustment is needed (Robinson et al., 2023).

-While cushions provide some relief to wheelchair users, the solution they offer is static, limited, and does not eliminate the risk of pressure sores.
-Currently, research into dynamic solutions is limited and no commercially available solution exists.
+While conventional cushions provide some relief, the solution they offer is static, limited, and does not eliminate the risk of pressure sores due to its inability to adapt to the user.
+Moreover, research into dynamic solutions is limited and no commercially available dynamic solution exists.

 ## Solution